quicwg/multipath/draft-ietf-quic-multipath.md

-Retirement of connection IDs will not retire the Path ID that corresponds to the connection ID or any other path resources as the packet number space is associated with to the Path ID.
+Retirement of connection IDs will not retire the Path ID that corresponds to the connection ID or any other path resources as the packet number space is associated to the Path ID.

 The peer that sends the PATH_RETIRE_CONNECTION_ID frame can keep sending data on the path that the retired connection ID was used on but has